Belfast Youth Hub Construction Begins in Greater Ardoyne as Lord Mayor Marks Milestone

 Why It Matters

-Investment in youth and community facilities has been shown to have significant long-term benefits for communities, including improved educational outcomes, reduced antisocial behaviour, and stronger social cohesion.
-For Greater Ardoyne, the new hub represents a tangible commitment to the area's future and to the young people who will use it.
+Investment in youth and community facilities has been shown to deliver significant long-term benefits, including improved educational outcomes, reduced antisocial behaviour, and stronger social cohesion.
+For Greater Ardoyne, the new hub represents a tangible commitment to the area's future and to the young people who will use it for decades to come.
+The digital learning studios and creative facilities planned for the building are particularly significant in an area where access to technology and skills training has historically been limited, creating barriers to employment and further education for young people who are already navigating significant disadvantage.

 What's Next

-Construction is expected to be completed in the coming months, with the hub opening to the community thereafter.
-Further details are available from Belfast City Council.
+Construction is expected to be completed by March 2027, with the hub opening to the community thereafter.
+Ardoyne Youth Enterprise will take over operation of the facility upon completion.
+Further details on the project are available from Belfast City Council, while background on the Urban Villages initiative that part-funded the project can be found through The Executive Office.